icpauline/Realestate/README.md

 4. Perform correlation analysis for all the relevant variables by creating a heatmap.
 Describe your findings.

-## Data Pre-processing:

-1. The economic multivariate data has a significant number of measured variables.
-The goal is to find where the measured variables depend on a number of smaller unobserved common factors or latent variables.
-2. Each variable is assumed to be dependent upon a linear combination of the common factors, and the coefficients are known as loadings.
-Each measured variable also includes a component due to independent      random variability, known as “specific variance” because it is specific to one variable.
-Obtain the common factors and then plot the loadings.
-Use factor analysis to find latent variables in our dataset and gain          insight into the linear relationships in the data.
-Following are the list of latent variables:

-• Highschool graduation rates

-• Median population age

-• Second mortgage statistics

-• Percent own

-• Bad debt expense

 ## Data Modeling :